 Jews study the Tanakh (Bible) on multiple levels:

-The first level is פְּשָׁט “peshat”, taking the text at face value, in context This doesn’t translate as “literal”, because peshat takes into account idioms, metaphors, personification, etc. The peshat is the message that the original author intended to get across to the original audience.
+The first level is פְּשָׁט peshat, taking the text at face value, in context .
+This doesn’t quite mean “literal”, because we of course take into account idioms, metaphors, personification, etc. The peshat is the message that the original author intended to get across to the original audience.

 The second level is the distinctively Jewish way of reading our Bible: דְּרַשׁ ,derash.
 This the way that Ḥazal (חז”ל) – the rabbis of the Mishnah, Midrash and Talmuds – interpreted the text.
 In derash we ask why the text is phrased the way that it is.
 Rabbinical literary techniques plumb the depths of the text to find new meaning, or may bring out lessons that may not have been intended by the original authors.

-In the Mishnah and Talmud, some discussions show that rabbis felt that the derash was the original meaning of the text, while in other discussions they clearly understood derash as filling-in-the-blanks – creating new meaning.
+Discussions by Ḥazal (חז”ל) reveal that, in some cases, they felt that derash was discovering the original meaning of the text, while in other discussions they clearly understood derash as filling-in-the-blanks – creating new meaning.
 Often they were writing Biblical homilies.
 See Are Midrash literally and historically true?

 During the medieval era both schools of thought continued: Some meforshim (classical Bible commentators) such as Rashi, often accepted much derash as literally and historically true, while others (Rashbam, Abraham Ibn Ezra) felt otherwise.

 Conflating the derash with the peshat later became a defining characteristic of fundamentalist versions of rabbinic Judaism.
 Understanding that they are not identical became characteristic of non-fundamentalist versions of rabbinic Judaism.

 Ari Marcelo Solon writes “Rashi’s grandson, Rashbam (R. Samuel ben Meir) clearly